 First measurable shift is usually 60-90 days after operationalization.
 The pitch deck rewrite, sales call talk track, and website hero copy carry the new positioning into buyer interactions.
 Compound effects show up across the next quarter.

-Most operators reach for execution fixes.
-The structural cause requires diagnostic work first.
-SF-3 Strategic Intervention at $5,000–$15,000 is the focused engagement that surfaces the cause and produces the operational document the team executes against.
+Positioning Sprint →Most operators reach for execution fixes.
+The structural cause requires fixed-scope marketing work first.
+Strategic Intervention is the focused engagement that surfaces the cause and produces the operational document the team executes against.